lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Readers are expected to be familiar with the terms and concepts described in CBOR {{RFC8949}}, CBOR Sequences {{RFC8742}}, COSE structures and process {{I-D.ietf-cose-rfc8152bis-struct}}, COSE algorithms {{I-D.ietf-cose-rfc8152bis-algs}}, and CDDL {{RFC8610}}.
 The Concise Data Definition Language (CDDL) is used to express CBOR data structures {{RFC8949}}.
 Examples of CBOR and CDDL are provided in {{CBOR}}.
 When referring to CBOR, this specification always refers to Deterministically Encoded CBOR as specified in Sections 4.2.1 and 4.2.2 of {{RFC8949}}.

-The single output from authenticated encryption (including the authentication tag) is called 'ciphertext', following {{RFC5116}}.
+The single output from authenticated encryption (including the authentication tag) is called "ciphertext", following {{RFC5116}}.

 We use the term Unprotected CWT Claims Set (UCCS) just as in {{I-D.ietf-rats-uccs}} to denote a CBOR Web Token {{RFC8392}} without wrapping it into a COSE object, i.e., a CBOR map consisting of claims.